Help with Your Misophonic Child

 Noise in the room helps to reduce the clarity of the trigger and the severity of the reflex reaction.
 Add noise machines or box fans to your home.
 Make your home sound like you live beside a waterfall.
 This is one of the quickest and easiest ways to reduce the severity of the misophonic reaction.
 Your child can also wear headphones with white noise (or rain sounds) from an iPod.
 Open ear headphones are preferred, such as a Sony Sport headphone.
 With the volume set correctly, many children can hear conversations and greatly reduce (but not eliminate) the reaction to the triggers.
 The treatment provided by an audiologist uses a behind-the-ear sound generator.
 These are great for masking the trigger sounds, and are virtually invisible.
 This method will help the child manage the misophonia, but it generally does not eliminate the triggering — it simply makes it bearable.
 For many children, any strength trigger is too much for them to handle, and so eliminating triggers completely is the only choice (at least at first).

 Once the child is generally cooperative, positive, and compliant, then the work reducing the triggers can begin.
 If a child has only a few triggers, then it may be appropriate to use the Neural Repatterning Technique with the Trigger Tamer app.
 With younger children, the NRT method is conducted with a fun game or activity with the parent.
+See Trigger Game below for an explanation of this treatment.
 You, the parent, are the primary treatment provider.
 This is not a quick treatment.
 It takes a month or so per trigger, but it is often possible to resolve specific triggers this way.
 This method only works for specific triggers, so once the triggering spreads to school, then it is too late to use this method.
 If a child only has one or two triggers, this is a good option.

 Sequent Repatterning Hypnotherapy may be suitable for children 10 years and older.
 This treatment can be provided by internet video-chat.
 It consists of one session per week for 8 weeks.
 This treatment may reduce the severity of the miso-emotions that accompany triggers to a level such that the child can function normally.
 Treatment for children, especially young children with misophonia can be very difficult or even impossible.
 But if direct treatment of misophonia is “impossible” then behavior modification implemented through parent coaching can help both the child and the family.